Music Leader: Rachel Besbrode

 Key Stage One and Two Choirs

 We have two choirs at Canonbury.
 The Key Stage One Choir works throughout the year on a range of songs that support the children to develop singing skills, including opportunities for duets, solos, harmony and rounds.
 The Choir performs at the Canonbury Christmas and Summer Concerts.

 The Key Stage Two Choir rehearses weekly with the school’s music leader and performs a range of songs that challenge the children to sing in multiple harmony as well as offering solo opportunities.
 In Key Stage Two Choir we place an additional emphasis on developing our skills in listening, singing in tune, phrasing and musicality.
 The Choir performs at both the Canonbury Christmas and Summer concerts as well as the Highbury Grove Christmas Concert and events organised by Music Education Islington.

 Both choirs are open to anyone who wishes to join from the appropriate key stage.

-The brass band is open to pupils in Year 5 (from summer term onwards) and Year 6.
-Led by Neville Young, the brass ensemble performs a range of repertoire and offers participants the opportunity to perform in a smaller group in which they further develop their musical and performance skills.
+The Brass Ensemble is open to pupils in Year 6 (all year) and Year 5 (summer term onwards).
+The ensemble performs a range of repertoire and offers participants the opportunity to perform in a smaller group in which they develop their musical and performance skills.
 There is also the opportunity to play the euphonium should any children express an interest.

-Each year KS1 and KS2 go to key-stage focused schools concerts performed by the London Symphony Orchestra at the Barbican, a fabulous opportunity to hear one of the world’s greatest orchestras perform live.
+Each year Key Stages One and Two go to schools concerts performed by the London Symphony Orchestra at the Barbican, a fabulous opportunity to hear one of the world’s greatest orchestras perform live.

-The KS1 concert is usually based around a story book and the children learn songs that have been written specially for the concert.
+The Key Stage One concert is usually based around a story book and the children learn songs to perform with the orchestra, written specially for the concert.

-The KS2 concert is usually based on a well-known piece of classical music.
+The Key Stage Two concert is usually based on a well-known piece of classical music.
 Prior to the concert the children have the opportunity to create their own compositions based on the work.